 By making smart decisions regarding repairs and maintenance, and taking advantage of the De Minimus Safe Harbor to expense assets, it’s possible to minimize income taxes and build equity in your rental property.

-Click through to read more about reasons you should rent your next home.
+Click through to read more about the reasons you should rent your next home.